-Search
+Search.

-In addition, College personnel may search students' living units when there is reason to suspect that a violation of the College's policies or rules has occurred, as determined by the Vice President for Student Success or his or her designee.
+In addition, College personnel may search students' living units when there is reason to suspect that a violation of the College's policies or rules has occurred, as determined by the Vice President of Student Development or his or her designee.